WorkJam (video game company): History

 WorkJam was founded by Yutaka Kaminaga,a former employee of Media Rings on December 15, 1998.
 That same year, they released their first title in Japan, an adventure game titled Cross Tantei Monogatari.
 It was published for the Sega Saturn and later the PlayStation.
 In 1999, Data East licensed out the Tantei Jingūji Saburō series (aka Jake Hunter) to WorkJam.
 In 2002, it released the first of these licensed games, titled Tantei Jingūji Saburō: Innocent Black.
 Full rights to the series were given to WorkJam after Data East went bankrupt in 2003.

 In 2002, WorkJam and Tamsoft developed Zero4 Champ: Drift Champ, a racing game for the PlayStation 2.
 It was published by Hudson Soft.
 WorkJam's founder Yutaka Kaminga had previously directed the Zero4 series when it was still being developed by Media Rings.

 WorkJam entered the mobile game market in the early 2000s.
 They launched many Jake Hunter titles on mobile phones, and in 2006, created a new psychological horror series, titled Theresia.
 The first title launched for Docomo FOMA phones, as just Theresia.

 In 2008, Aksys Games localized and published Jake Hunter: Detective Chronicles in the US, the first WorkJam title to make it out of Japan.
 Following negative reviews due to its poor localization, it was remade and re-released as Jake Hunter Detective Story: Memories of the Past, this time to more favorable reception.

 Later that year, Theresia: Dear Emile launched on the Nintendo DS, which also received an English localization by Aksys.
 The title contained a remake of one of WorkJam's previous mobile phone games, Theresia: Dear Martel.
 The game received mixed reviews and was the last WorkJam title to be released outside of Japan.

 In early 2009, Theresia received a Japanese-only iPhone port.
 It was shortly followed by a third and final title, Theresia: Dear Liszt.
 It followed a similar timeline, with new characters and map.
-Little information is available about this title online and it is widely regarded to be lost media.
 WorkJam also briefly entered the Korean market, localizing Theresia: Dear Martel for Korean audiences in August 2009.

 In 2011, WorkJam closed down, passing responsibilities for the part-developed Fukushū no Rondo to co-developer Arc System Works.
 It also removed all of its mobile phone games from appstores.
 The company's social game business was purchased by CommSeed and Cykan Holdings at the end of the same year.

 On February 6, 2017, Arc System Works announced that they had acquired the rights to all of the ex-WorkJam properties which had passed to Expris, namely the Jake Hunter, Theresia, Nazo no Jikenbo, and Koneko no Ie series.